microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 On the other hand, `let` is not any longer to write out than `var`, and many users will prefer its brevity.
 The majority of this handbook uses `let` declarations in that interest.

-Use your best judgement and discuss it with whoever else will be contributing to your codebase.
+Use your best judgement, and if applicable, consult the matter with the rest of your team.